How do I get an IRD number?

 I’m going on my OE and will be based in the UK for a couple of years.
 What will be my tax obligations?

-- register for myIR (their online services), if you haven’t already
+- register for myIR (their secure online service), if you haven’t already

-- notify the IRD and give a contact address
+- notify them and give a contact address

 - nominate someone you trust, to act on your behalf